 If you have histamine intolerance, you might wonder whether it’s safe to eat lentils and whether they’re likely to trigger histamine intolerance symptoms.
 Are lentils high in histamine?

 But, as you know, you have to reduce your exposure to high-histamine foods and foods that trigger histamine release when you have histamine intolerance, also known as histamine sensitivity.
-With this condition, your body lacks sufficient diamine oxidase, one of the enzymes that breaks down histamine, to completely clear it from your body.

 Without enough diamine oxidase, histamine stays in your system too long and may trigger histamine intolerance symptoms.
 That’s what you want to avoid!
-You also want to avoid foods that block the activity of diamine oxidase.
-The symptoms of histamine intolerance vary.

 Some people experience symptoms similar to seasonal allergies, nasal stuffiness, headache, or a runny nose.